-During Open Enrollment, eligible policyholders who have not taken advantage of any health coverage from PEIA have the opportunity to enroll, subject to the deadlines and rules in force for that enrollment period.
-Coverage becomes effective on the first day of the plan year.
+Also during Open Enrollment, eligible policyholders who have not taken advantage of any health coverage from PEIA have the opportunity to enroll, subject to the deadlines and rules in force for that enrollment period.
+Coverage becomes effective on the first day of the next plan year.